History of the Bus Testing Program

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) directed FTA to make major updates to the Bus Testing Program in the form of a new pass-fail scoring system for newly-procured buses to meet minimum thresholds in key areas such as safety, reliability, and performance.

 The Consolidated Appropriations Act, 2018 authorized two new additional bus testing facilities at the institutions of higher education selected pursuant to 49 U.S.C. § 5312(h) (which previously authorized the Low and No-Emission Component Assessment Program, or “LoNo-CAP,” these institutions are Auburn University and The Ohio State University).
-These new facilities are authorized to only test low or no-emission (“LoNo”) bus models.
+These new facilities were authorized to test only low or no-emission (“LoNo”) bus models.
 The Act provided $2 million to stand up the new testing facilities.
-The FTA has awarded this initial funding as well as supplemental Fiscal Year 2019 and 2020 appropriations for LoNo Bus Testing to both universities, and is working with them to plan and create their facilities.
-The FTA will announce when these new facilities are ready to begin testing LoNo buses.
+The FTA awarded this initial funding as well as supplemental Fiscal Year 2019 and 2020 appropriations for LoNo Bus Testing to both universities, and worked with them to plan and create their facilities.
+The Bipartisan Infrastructure Law of 2021 rescinded the authorization for these institutions to conduct testing of full buses, and made funds previously made available to these institutions for bus testing eligible for LoNo-CAP activities under § 5312(h).